Apillon/apillon-services/modules/apillon-api/docs/apillon-storage-api.md

 One of those parachains is [CRUST](https://crust.network/). \
 Apillon STORAGE is WEB3 oriented storage, based on AWS S3(as cache to optimize upload of large files), [IPFS](https://ipfs.tech/) and CRUST.

+In all cURL examples, parameters with colon as prefix, should be changed with real values.

 ## Storage bucket

 Bucket is a virtual container which holds directories and files in hiearhical structure.
 Each directory can contain multiple subdirectories and multiple files, and so on and so forth for each subdirectory.\